STCapricorn/priconner-bgm/README.md

 Have Princess Connect: Re Dive installed from DMM, or if you're a time traveler from 2020's, from Steam.

 ### World
-Replace `USER_NAME = 'turut'` in `purikone.py` with your own Windows username.
+Replace `USER_NAME = 'caps'` in `purikone.py` with your own Windows username.
 That is, your user folder name.

 Run `python purikone.py`.